kartoza/otf-project/README.md

 * Parameters :
   * SERVICE=MAPCOMPOSITION, compulsory
   * PROJECT, compulsory, path where the project will be written on the file system.
+  * SOURCES, compulsory, it's a list of layer sources.
+It can be tile url or QGIS DataSource URI or files on the filesystem, separated by a semicolon.
+  	Especially for QGIS DataSource URI, it must be url quoted twice (first the url, second the whole datasource string).
-  * FILES, compulsory, it's a list of files on the filesystem, separated by a semicolon.
+  * FILES, optional, legacy parameter, it's a list of files on the filesystem, separated by a semicolon.
+It is overriden by SOURCES.
   * NAMES, compulsory, it's a list of names, separated by a semicolon.
 It will be used for the legend.
 Items in this list should match layers in the FILES list.
   * OVERWRITE, optional, false by default.
 Boolean if we can overwrite the existing PROJECT above.
 Values can be '1', 'YES', 'TRUE', 'yes', 'true'.
   * REMOVEQML, optional, false by default.
 Boolean if we can remove the QML.
 The style is already in the QGS file.
 Values can be '1', 'YES', 'TRUE', 'yes', 'true'.
-  * BASEMAP, optional, None by default. it's a list of string comprised of a tile url and its service name, separated by a semicolon.

 Layers need to be stored on the server's filesystem.
 The project will be created at the specified path above, on the server's filesystem too.